verdaux/BookNotes/Phrases/Impressors 4.md

 - [ ] People on the train playing their phone on speaker and I have to buy noise  cancelling headphones so I don't end up with an assault charge every time I travel
 - [ ] First decide to succeed.
 - [ ] It could've destroyed me.
+But then I decided it wouldn't
+- [ ]  “We’ll go down in history as the first society that wouldn’t save itself because it wasn’t cost-effective.” – Kurt Vonnegut, 1922-2007
-But then I decided it wouldn't Man 2: No, that’s what life is for.
+Man 2: No, that’s what life is for.
 —The Lift (2000)